 Proficiency calculations are impacted by percent tested.
 Schools that do not meet the 95% test threshold mandated by law are negatively impacted on the proficiency calculation.
-95% tested is more complicated at the high school level as students can take end of course assessments in any grade.
-Thus, if a student tested on one ELA and one Math during high school they will count as tested.
-The following steps are used this year to determine if a student counts as tested.
-This calculation includes students in the current tested cohort on AzM2 (Cohort 2022) plus the current tested cohort on MSAA (Cohort 2021).
-The AzM2 assessment is administered to all Cohort 2022 (grade 10 students).
-The MSAA assessment is administrated to Cohort 2021 (grade 11 students) with severe cognitive disabilities.
-The AIMS A assessment is administered to Cohort 2022 (grade 10 students) with severe cognitive disabilities.
+95% tested is more complicated at the high school level as students may be taking the AzM2 or the MSAA assessments in grades 10 (Cohort 2023) or 11 (Cohort 2022), respectively.
+Thus, if a student tested on one of these assessments in school year 2021 they will count as tested.
+The following steps are used to determine if a student counts as tested.

+Please note: The AzM2 assessment is administered to all Grade 10 students.

+The MSAA assessment is administrated to all Grade 11 students with severe cognitive disabilities.

-Step 1: Pull all Cohort 2022 students enrolled as of the first day of the AzM2 State Testing Window.
+Step 1: Identify all Cohort 2023 (grade 10) students enrolled as of the first day of the AzM2 State Testing Window.